2019 Vezina Trophy Odds Tracker

 2019 Vezina Trophy Odds for Eastern Conference Players

 As we mentioned above, the majority of Vezina winners end up coming from the east.
-This season, three out of the five favorites for the Vezina play in the East, and the odds are on the trophy going to an Eastern conference goalie again this season.
+This season, three out of the six favorites for the Vezina play in the East.

 Last 10 Vezina Trophy Winners

 |2015-2016||Braden Holtby (Washington Capitals)||66||48-9-7||2.20||.922||27|

 |2013-2014||Tuukka Rask (Boston Bruins)||58||36-15-6||2.04||.930||27|